How much you will get

 How your average weekly earnings are calculated

 To qualify for SMP your average weekly earnings must be at least equal to the lower earnings limit (LEL).
 The LEL that applies to you is the one which is current on the Saturday at the end of your qualifying week.
 The LEL changes every year.
-The LEL is £120 in the 2020-2021 tax year.
+The LEL is £120 in the 2020-2021 and 2021-2022 tax years.